-lcon Description Driver and Passenger Temperature Up and Down Buttons Provides the driver and passenger with independent temperature control.
-Push the red button on the faceplate or touchscreen or press and slide the temperature bar towards the red arrow button on the touchscreen for warmer temperature settings.
-Push the blue button on the faceplate or touchscreen or press and slide the temperature bar towards the blue arrow button on the touchscreen for cooler temperature settings.
+Icon Description Faceplate Temperature Knobs Touchscreen Temperature Buttons Driver and Passenger Temperature Up and Down Buttons Provides the driver and passenger with independent temperature control.
+Push the red button (or rotate knob if equipped) on the faceplate or touchscreen, or press and slide the temperature bar towards the red arrow button on the touchscreen for warmer temperature settings.
+Push the blue button (or rotate knob if equipped) on the faceplate or touchscreen, or press and slide the temperature bar towards the blue arrow button on the touchscreen for cooler temperature settings.
 NOTE: The numbers within the temperature display will only appear if the system is equipped with an automatic climate control system.
+Up and down buttons are only available on vehicles equipped with a 12-inch display.
 SYNC SYNC Press the SYNC button on the touchscreen to toggle the SYNC feature on/off.
-The SYNC indicator is illuminated when this feature is enabled.
-SYNC is used to synchronize the passenger temperature setting with the driver temperature setting.
+The SYNC indicator illuminates when SYNC is on.
+SYNC synchronizes the passenger temperature setting with the driver temperature setting.
 Changing the passenger's temperature setting while in SYNC will automatically exit this feature.
 NOTE: The SYNC button is only available on the touchscreen.